PrefectHQ/prefect/docs/ui/events.md

 # Events

-Prefect Cloud provides an interactive dashboard to analyze and take action on events that occurred in your worksapce on the [event feed page](/concepts/events-and-resources/).
+Prefect Cloud provides an interactive dashboard to analyze and take action on events that occurred in your workspace on the [event feed page](/concepts/events-and-resources/).

 ![Event feed](../img/ui/event-feed.png)